Folding Rule Strategy

-Many of you sooner or later come to the conclusion that searching for a trend reversal point is one of the best ways to make money on the stock exchange.
+Greetings, dear visitors.
+Many of you sooner or later come to the conclusion that finding a trend reversal point is one of the best ways to make money on the stock market.

-Another important fact is that finding the turning point in a timely manner will help you always exit the position on time without losing your own profit.
+Another important fact is that identifying a reversal point in a timely manner will help you always exit a position promptly, without losing your profit.

-But, unfortunately, as a rule, all these indicators give unprofitable signals that are in no way related to the price reversal.
+But, unfortunately, as a rule, all these indicators give losing signals that are in no way connected with a price reversal.

-Today I would like to introduce you to a well-known pattern called “Folding Meter”, which is based on technical analysis .
+Today I would like to introduce you to a well-known pattern called the “Folding Ruler”, which is based on technical analysis .

 The author of this pattern argues that for each trend phase listed above, you should draw its own trend lines.
 By drawing three lines, you'll create a pattern whose breakout will guide your trading.
 To begin, take any currency pair and draw a trend line along the two extremes.